Johnson & Johnson CEO Weldon to step down in April

 Weldon, 63, will remain chairman, the company said on Tuesday.
 He has held both roles for nearly 10 years, after three decades spent working his way through the company from his first job as a sales representative at J&J's McNeil consumer division.

-Vice Chairman Alex Gorsky, 51, will become CEO at the next board meeting on April 26, making him the ninth person to lead the company since J&J's founding in 1886.
+Vice Chairman Alex Gorsky, 51, will become CEO as of the next board meeting on April 26, making him the ninth person to lead the company since J&J's founding in 1886.

 Under Weldon's tenure, J&J expanded a sprawling business comprising more than 250 companies, from prescription drugmakers to a medical devices division and units that make personal care products.